hpc-carpentry/hpc-chapel/_episodes/01-intro.md

 ~~~
 {: .bash}

-The flag `--fast` indicates the compiler to optimize the binary to run as fast as possible in the given architecture.
+The flag `--fast` indicates the compiler to optimise the binary to run as fast as possible in the given architecture.
 The `-o` option tells Chapel what to call the final output program, in this case `hello.o`.

 To run the code, you execute it as you would any other program: